-- Use a loan comparison service like Credible or Student Loan Hero to find lenders that work with your college.
+- Use a loan comparison service like Student Loan Hero to find lenders that work with your college.

 - Find a loan that meets your needs.
 Look for loans with competitive rates and flexible terms that work for your financial situation both now and in the future.